nicoaspra/welcome-to-git/README.md

 # welcome-to-git

 ## Install Homebrew
+To install Homebrew, open your terminal and run the following command:
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

 ## Installing Git with Homebrew
+Once Homebrew is installed, you can use it to install Git.
+Open your terminal and type the following commands:
 ```bash
 # install git
 brew install git